JEE Main Practice Papers & Sample Papers (With Solutions) | Free PDF Download

 That's 75 total questions across Physics, Chemistry, and Mathematics.
 No choices, no shortcuts.
 Every question is compulsory.

-The exam runs on computer-based mode, except for B.Arch Drawing Test which stays pen-and-paper.
+The exam runs in a computer-based mode, except for the B.Arch Drawing Test, which remains pen-and-paper.
 Students with disabilities get 4 hours instead of the standard 3.

 But here's the critical insight: the pattern isn't your enemy — your time management within this pattern is.